Wendy Toms: Career

-Toms' highest domestic honour was being appointed as an assistant for the Football League Cup Final between Leicester City and Tranmere at Wembley on 27 February 2000, when the referee was Alan Wilkie.
-Leicester won this 2–1, with Toms indicating offside at one point to cause the Tranmere (and former Leicester) player David Kelly's "equalising goal" to be disallowed.
+Toms' highest domestic honour was being appointed as an assistant for the Football League Cup Final between Leicester City and Tranmere Rovers at Wembley on 27 February 2000, when the referee was Alan Wilkie.
+Leicester won 2–1, with Toms indicating offside at one point to cause the Tranmere (and former Leicester) player David Kelly's "equalising goal" to be disallowed.
 She was also an assistant referee in two matches at the 2000 Olympic Games, having been selected by FIFA to operate on their women's international list.

 She took charge of the UEFA Women's Cup quarter-final first leg on 30 October 2003 between Brøndby IF of Denmark and Gomrukçu Baku of Azerbaijan, with the Danish side running out 9–0 winners.

 Toms refereed one match at the 2005 UEFA Women's Championship in England.
 This was the Group B match at Deepdale in Preston on 6 June 2005, between France and Italy, which finished 3–1 to the French.

-Although no longer officiating at the highest level, Toms still referees in the Football Conference.
+In 2007, Toms was refereeing in the Football Conference.

-Wendy Toms was also named in derogatory fashion during the Richard Keys and Andy Gray rant regarding women officiating elite football matches in late 2010, which cost the two broadcasters their jobs.
+Toms was also named in derogatory fashion during the Richard Keys and Andy Gray rant regarding women officiating elite football matches in late 2010, which cost the two broadcasters their jobs.